Leverhulme Early Career Fellow | University of Liverpool

 Political Instrumentalisation of News, Audience Perception, and Hostile Media Effect in Brazil and Turkey (with Aybuke Atalay).

-Inside the ‘Meat Grinder’: Journalistic Agency, Precarity, and Political Instrumentalisation in the De-democratisation of Brazil (University of Edinburgh).
+Inside the ‘Meat Grinder’: Journalistic Agency, Precarity, and Political Instrumentalisation in the De-democratisation of Brazil.

 (2025).
 To report or not to report?
 A qualitative analysis of journalists’ perspectives on harm to public opinion.
-Public Opinion Quarterly. (co-authored with Jean‑François Daoust).
+Public Opinion Quarterly, 89(SI), 683-715 (co-authored with Jean‑François Daoust).

 https://doi.org/10.1177/19401612241266557(2024).
 The Precarity Trap: Modelling Non-Democratic Journalistic Practices Beyond Media Capture.
 Journalism Studies, 25(6), 622-642.